Table of Contents

 Losing your best friend isn’t easy.
-Your dog had given you unconditional love for a number of years, and had become a member of your family.
-Being aware of the possibility for dog euthanasia and preparing ahead of time can make things easier for you and your family.
+Your dog had given you unconditional love for a number of years and had become a member of your family.
+Being aware of the possibility of dog euthanasia and preparing ahead of time can make things easier for you and your family.

-If you have the opportunity to prepare, you may be able to take comfort in your strength to face pet death bravely with your dog head on and not allow the pooch to continue in pain and suffering.
-In having time to prepare, ease your sadness by meditating, and remember all the times you and your dog have spent together.
+If you have the opportunity to prepare, you may be able to take comfort in your strength to face pet death bravely with your dog head-on and not allow the pooch to continue in pain and suffering.
+In having time to prepare, ease your sadness by meditating and remembering all the times you and your dog have spent together.

 A memorial service among friends and family is a traditional way to honor the memory of your dog and bring healing and closure to your own feelings.
 Being with your friends during this time will help you through the process of healing and ease your sadness.

 Be sure to include your other pets in this process, as they, too, will need time to grieve and heal.
 Animals understand death and will miss their friend; saving a toy or blanket they can smell will allow them time to mourn.

 You have a few options after dog euthanasia, and some of them can depend on what is legal in your jurisdiction.
 It’s probably hard to even think after your best friend has just passed, and the veterinarian is talking about what to do with your deceased pet.
 It's better to have made these arrangements prior to the procedure than after, as emotions will make it difficult to consider your options carefully.

 You'll have the option to either bury your dog or have the dog cremated.
 In some states, it is legal to bury your pet in your backyard, while other states prohibit it.
 If you can't bury your pet in the backyard, you can do this at the pet cemetery.
 There are special pet caskets for dogs to bury your pooch in.